How to improve inventory turnover – six simple steps

 6. Use automation to improve insights

 Without stating the obvious, you need a good inventory management system to track your stock levels and provide an accurate base to calculate and improve inventory turnover.
-A warehouse management system (WMS) or an inventory module of an enterprise resource planning (ERP) system can do this for you.
+A warehouse management system (WMS), an inventory module of an enterprise resource planning (ERP) system or inventory management software can do this for you.
 A good system will calculate and monitor inventory turnover ratios down to SKU level, allowing you to identify which products are not providing an adequate ROI.

-However, when it comes to optimising inventory levels and carrying out the sophisticated demand forecasting, inventory planning, classification and replenishment activity described above, we (obviously) recommend inventory optimisation software.
+However, we recommend inventory optimisation software to optimise inventory levels and carry out sophisticated demand forecasting, inventory planning, classification, and replenishment activity

 Inventory optimisation apps, such as EazyStock, can easily be integrated with your inventory management system to provide the extra intelligence needed to increase inventory turnover without harming stock availability.